isc-projects/kea/doc/guide/dhcp4-srv.rst

 Kea supports the following formats when specifying hexadecimal data:

--  ``Delimited octets`` One or more octets separated by either colons or spaces (':' or ' ').
+-  ``Delimited octets`` - one or more octets separated by either colons or spaces (':' or ' ').
 While each octet may contain one or two digits, we strongly recommend always using two digits.
 Valid examples are "ab:cd:ef" and "ab cd ef".

--  ``String of digits`` A continuous string of hexadecimal digits with or without a "0x" prefix.
+-  ``String of digits`` - a continuous string of hexadecimal digits with or without a "0x" prefix.
 Valid examples are "0xabcdef" and "abcdef".

-Care should be taken to use proper encoding when using hexadecimal format.
-Kea's ability to validate data correctness in hexadecimal is limited.
+Care should be taken to use proper encoding when using hexadecimal format; Kea's ability to validate data correctness in hexadecimal is limited.

-Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances as discussed in :ref:`dhcp4-option-data-defaults`.
+Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp4-option-data-defaults`.

 It is possible to specify or override options on a per-subnet basis.
 If clients connected to most subnets are expected to get the same